-Clomifene (clomid) is taken in tablet form between days two and six of your cycle.
-Clomifene indirectly stimulates the ovaries into producing eggs.
-It is used to stimulate and/or regulate ovulation - for example, if you have polycystic ovary syndrome - PCOS.
-When taking this drug, you must be monitored in the clinic with regular ultrasound scans to check how many follicles are growing - and hence eggs developing.
+These are taken in tablet form between days two and six of your cycle.
+Both medications can indirectly stimulate the ovaries into producing eggs also used to stimulate and/or regulate ovulation - for example, if you have polycystic ovary syndrome - PCOS.
+When taking one of these drugs, you must be monitored in the clinic with regular ultrasound scans to check how many follicles are growing - and hence eggs developing.
 Because your ovaries are artificially stimulated to produce more eggs than would be released naturally, it increases your risk of mulitple pregnancy.

 Taken in tablets two to three times a day, Metformin is used to treat PCOS.
 It helps to stimulate ovulation.

 Hormones containing follicle-stimulating hormone (FSH), luteinizing hormone (LH)or a combination Used to stimulate the ovaries to produce eggs before cycles of IVF treatment, or to treat PCOS when Clomid hasn’t worked, these hormones are also used in cases of infertility due to pituitary gland failure and in some forms of male infertility.
 They are delivered through daily injections and can be followed by an injection of human chorionic gonadotrophin (hCG) to trigger the final stage of egg maturation.

 We'd love to hear your thoughts on our website.
 This will help us continue to improve the experience you have while visiting our website and the content we have.